Tutorial Courses and Independent Research

 - The course must have a “product,” such as a term essay, a series of short essays, laboratory or project reports, a portfolio, a performance, or a final examination.

-- The instructor must meet with the student regularly, normally for at least an hour a week.
+- The instructor must meet with the student regularly, normally for at least one hour each week.

 In May 2002, the Yale College Faculty unanimously approved the following additional recommendations from the Course of Study Committee concerning the conduct of research and independent study for academic credit.
 These recommendations concern actions that you might undertake as DUS to ensure proper oversight of research and independent study courses in your department.
 The Yale College Faculty voted: